VANISH MAGAZINERead the feature story here!

 Did he forget romantic interludes, a la Titanic's Leonardo DiCaprio and Kate Winslet?

 "Romances do go on all the time on ships," he teases.
 "The Love Boat TV series was not all make-believe."

 Cielen met his fiancee while performing in the Caribbean.
-The wedding bells will be ringing in 2005!
+The wedding bells were ringing in 2005!

 You'd think it might get boring for him, taking tours of exotic ports of call and working on his laptop while sipping margaritas on the ship's sun drenched deck.

 A typical cruise, he explains, lasts seven to 12 days.
 He stars in his own show, An Evening of Magic, one night during the cruise.
-He also performs a close-up show one afternoon, for several hundred people.
+He also performs a close-up show one afternoon, for about a thousand people, using videos screens and HD cameras.
 Then, on the final night of the cruise, he performs as part of a variety show.